Understand what's covered by your health plan

 - Services other than routine care are considered diagnostic: It’s always a smart idea to ask if certain tests, procedures, doctors and specialists are considered diagnostic before you receive care.
 These services generally cost a lot more.

-- Get the care you need and save: Our QuickCare FinderTM tool can help you find a wider range of other treatment options to help you get care for minor care needs or injuries and may help you save.
+- Get the care you need and save: Find a wider range of other treatment options to help you get care for minor care needs or injuries and may help you save.

 A doctor's visit could be considered: